SergeyYakovlev13/Test-task-WINSTARS.AI/README.md

   2. In the fifth row replace path to your dataset path (format of paths have to be path/to/images/* and path/to/masks/*).
   3. Run the file.
 ### To test model
-  1. Download pretrained weights unet.h5 from [Google Drive](https://drive.google.com/drive/u/0/folders/1uYWmzQAiW4nG1tFg6h4lWnuzWMjk-enE).
+  1. Download pretrained model model.h5 from https://drive.google.com/drive/folders/1PEwqc017MtS6P-mibECO5ChlUSg7zQjt?hl=ru.
   2. Open file 'test.py'.
   3. Replase paths in rows 9, 14, 15, 18.
   4. Run code.